Bodwell High School

 Bodwell High School is a private co-educational boarding school offering grades 8 to 12, and university preparation, in North Vancouver, British Columbia, Canada.

 Background

 Bodwell High School was founded in 1991 in the City of Vancouver and is a non-denominational, co-educational day and boarding school, offering grades 8 to 12 and university preparation.
 In September, 2003, the school moved into its new facility on Harbourside Drive in North Vancouver, overlooking Burrard Inlet and the Vancouver harbour.
-Bodwell's purpose is to "provide a culturally diverse environment for students from around the globe, and enable them to become active learners and well-rounded citizens who contribute positively to the world."

 Bodwell's courses follow the Provincial Curriculum prescribed by the British Columbia Ministry of Education.
 Students who fulfill the graduation program receive a high school graduation diploma issued by the Ministry of Education.
 Junior and senior grades are specialized to best fit the needs of Bodwell students.

 As of the Fall 2016 Term, Bodwell students represented over 40 countries.